nilsenj/lablog/README.md

 For stream series!
 Channel https://www.youtube.com/badCoder
 ![lablog](https://raw.githubusercontent.com/nilsenj/lablog/master/src/assets/images/Screenshot.png)

+So guys!
+The stream is finished!
+I have assignments for those who wanted to experiment with code)) This is for those who viewed Laravel + Angular4 stream series on my channel!

+* Create admin panel!
+    * Create Rights & Privileges!
+I've done something similar in djinni.co clone "skillhire" on my channel.
+    * Users management from admin panel!
+Add, delete, ban, edit.
+    * Logs output from admin panel!
+You can use "arcanedev/log-viewer" package for that.
+    * Work with filesystem.
+        * Upload photos for posts!
+          You can use "plank/laravel-mediable" package.
+        * Write client for filesystem for admin panel!
+    * System commands through routes!
+For example dump database or make reset)) Or one button click go to maintenance mode. and etc.
+    * Posts management in admin panel!
+Posts pre moderation!
+       Delete, Update, create from admin panel!

 #This is a full-stack combination of Laravel 5.4 and Angular4
 to run it type `npm run serve` and launch your laravel app.